Windows Live Writer

-Windows Live Writer is a discontinued desktop blog-publishing application that was developed by Microsoft and distributed as part of the Windows Live suite of apps.
-The last major release of Windows Live Writer came out in 2012 (end-of-life), and the software was completely discontinued in January 2017.
+Windows Live Writer is a discontinued desktop blog publishing program that was developed by Microsoft and distributed as part of the Windows Live suite of apps.
+The last major release of Windows Live Writer was released in 2012 (end-of-life), and the software was completely discontinued in January 2017.

 An open-source fork of Windows Live Writer was released as Open Live Writer on December 9, 2015.

 Functionality

 The software featured WYSIWYG authoring, photo-publishing and map-publishing functionality, and was compatible with Windows Live Spaces, SharePoint blogs, Blogger, LiveJournal, TypePad, WordPress, Telligent Community, PBlogs.gr, JournalHome, the MetaWeblog API, the Movable Type API, Blogengine, Squarespace, and all blogs that supported Really Simple Discovery.

 Windows Live Writer introduced the Provider Customization API that enables both rich customization of Windows Live Writer's behavior as well as the opportunity to add new functionality to the product.
 Windows Live Spaces, WordPress, and TypePad had all taken advantage of this API to expose additional service-specific features within Windows Live Writer.

 Windows Live Writer was localized to 48 different languages.